 Recognized for Excellence

-In addition, the Taussig Cancer Institute helped Cleveland Clinic attain No. 6 among the nation’s top cancer hospitals, as rated by US News & World Report has named Cleveland Clinic's Department of Gastroenterology among the top three departments in the country every year since 1998.
-The expertise of our gastrointestinal pathologists, who work closely with the clinicians in diagnosis and treatment planning, plays a significant role in this accomplishment.
-Our work in pathology is greatly enhanced by our access to the renowned clinical expertise at Cleveland Clinic.
+In addition, the Taussig Cancer Institute helped Cleveland Clinic attain No. 6 among the nation’s top cancer hospitals, as rated by US News & World Report in 2012.
+The expertise of our genitourinary pathologists, who work closely with the clinical urologists and oncologists in diagnosis and treatment planning, plays a significant role in those accomplishments.
+Our work in pathology is simultaneously enhanced by our access to the renowned clinical expertise at Cleveland Clinic.

 National and International Reputation

-Cleveland Clinic gastrointestinal pathologists have attained leadership positions in the premier professional organizations in the field, are welcomed as distinguished guest lecturers and speakers at respected conferences around the world, and publish extensively in leading medical journals, and have edited genitourinary pathology textbooks.
+Cleveland Clinic genitourinary pathologists have attained leadership positions in the premier professional organizations in the field.
+They are welcomed as distinguished guest lecturers and speakers at respected conferences around the world, publish extensively in leading medical journals, and have edited genitourinary pathology textbooks.

 In addition to conventional techniques for evaluation of genitourinary and adrenal specimens, the genitourinary pathology consultative service is experienced in state-of-the-art technologies in: